Meet Angelina Jolie and Brad Pitt's kids in chronological order

 — TheCineWizard (@TheCineWizard) December 20, 2021

-Pax, the second-oldest of Angelina Jolie and Brad Pitt kids, was born on November 29, 2003, in Vietnam.
+Pax, the second-oldest of the Jolie-Pitt clan, was born on November 29, 2003, in Vietnam.
 His early years were spent in an orphanage in Vietnam, where he forged his first memories of the world.
 In 2007, Angelina herself made a significant journey to Vietnam, accompanied by Maddox, to bring Pax into their family.
 At the tender age of three, Pax embarked on a new life, officially becoming Angelina’s son.
 Due to Vietnamese adoption laws, Angelina took on the responsibility of adopting Pax as a single parent.
 However, in 2008, Brad Pitt also formally adopted him, cementing their family unit.

 Upon his arrival into his new home, Angelina shared that Pax was taking time adjusting to his new surroundings and savouring his newfound sense of freedom.
 She described him as a “tough, remarkable little person” in a press statement.